CMPSC-310-AI-Spring2023/trashbot/writing/report.md

 4. How can the application developed in this lab cause harm?

 This application could cause harm because it might not be ethically sound.
-This agent requries movement and some people might not be able to use it they way that it is intended to be used.
+This agent requires movement and some people might not be able to use it they way that it is intended to be used.

 5. What solutions could be implemented to avoid the harm or to fix the harm described above?